simon-ritchie/apysc/docstring_markdowns/apysc/_display/rectangle.md

 - `line_dash_dot_setting`: LineDashDotSetting or None, default None
   - A dash-dot (1-dot chain) setting to set.
 - `parent`: ChildMixIn or None, default None
   - A parent instance to add this instance.
-If a specified value is None, this interface uses a stage instance.
+If the specified value is None, this interface uses a stage instance.
 - `variable_name_suffix`: str, default ""
   - A JavaScript variable name suffix string.
 This setting is sometimes useful for JavaScript debugging.